Port Askaig

-Port Askaig (Port Asgaig) is a port village on the east coast of the island of Islay, in Scotland.
+Port Askaig (Port Asgaig) is a port village on the east coast of the island of Islay, in Argyll and Bute, Scotland.
 The village lies on the Sound of Islay (Caol Ìle) across from Jura.

 Economy

 Port Askaig has a hotel, a petrol station and shop next to the port but has very few households.
 In 2014, it was rated one of the most attractive postcode areas to live in Scotland.

 Whisky

-Port Askaig is also the name of a Scotch whisky range, bottled for Speciality Drinks Ltd. The producing distillery is not officially identified but the whiskies are marketed as Islay single malts.
+Port Askaig is also the name of a Scotch whisky range, bottled by Elixir Distillers.
+The producing distillery is not officially identified but the whiskies are marketed as Islay single malts.

 The distilleries Caol Ila, Ardnahoe and Bunnahabhain are all located to the north of the port.

 Transport

 Water

 Port Askaig serves as the main port of Islay, sharing passenger services to the Scottish mainland with Port Ellen.
 It also has a regular service to Feolin, Jura across the Sound of Islay, and in the summer there is also a weekly service via Colonsay to Oban.
 Port Askaig has been a port for landing passengers and goods to Islay for centuries.
 Ships which sailed out from West Loch Tarbert on the Kintyre Peninsula have called in at Port Askaig since the 18th century and a steamer service from Glasgow was the running as early as 1825.

 Port Askaig is the base of the Islay RNLI lifeboat which is called out ten to twelve times a year.